Amadou-Sarr/MyAngularApp/README.md

 # MyAngularApp
-+ Application done Whit KBT of We-IT
++ Application done with KBT of We-IT